-The ARISS program is a cooperative venture of NASA, the ARRL and AMSAT and other international space agencies that organizes scheduled contacts via Amateur Radio between astronauts and cosmonauts aboard the ISS and classrooms and communities.
+The ARISS program is a cooperative venture of NASA, the ARRL and AMSAT and other international space agencies that organizes scheduled contacts via Amateur Radio between astronauts and cosmonauts aboard the ISS and classrooms and educational organizations.
 With the help of experienced Amateur Radio volunteers from Amateur Radio clubs, and coordination from the ARISS Team, the ISS crewmembers speak directly with large group audiences in a variety of public forums such as school assemblies or at science museums, Scout camporees and jamborees and space camps, where students, teachers, parents, and communities learn about space and space technologies and Amateur Radio.

 Goals of the ARISS program include:

-- inspiring an interest in science, technology, engineering and math (STEM) subjects and in STEM careers among young people;
+- inspiring an interest in science, technology, engineering and math (STEM) subjects and in STEM careers among young people

-- providing an educational opportunity for students, teachers and the general public to learn about space exploration, space technologies and satellite communications;
+- providing an educational opportunity for students, teachers and the general public to learn about space exploration, space technologies and satellite communications

 - providing an opportunity for Amateur Radio experimentation and evaluation of new technologies.